dbenesh82/clc_generalism/analyses/species_level_analyses/sp_level_analysis_host_range_freq.md

-As a reminder, I fit the following models: (0) intercept-only, with observation-level random effect for residuals, (1) allow taxonomically correlated errors, (2) add study effort, (3) add life cycle length (max), and (4) add life cycle length (min).
+As a reminder, I fit the following models: (0) intercept-only, with observation-level random effect for residuals, (1) allow taxonomically correlated errors, (2) add study effort, (3) add life cycle length (max), and (4) add facultative life cycle (equivalent to adding min life cycle length).
 In step 3, adding life cycle length, I added the term as either a continuous predictor or as a factor.
 By adding it as a factor, I am looking for evidence of non-linearity, e.g. the difference between one- and two-host cycle parasites is not the same as the difference between two- and three-host cycle parasites.

     ## Data: dat
     ## Models: